maduwatas/Vin-HkE/README.md

 ------------- | ------------- | ------------- | -------------
 ![](./images/userprofileEn.png?raw=true "User data") | ![](./images/power.png?raw=true "User data") | ![](./images/hr.png?raw=true "Threshold data") | ![](./images/nutricion.png?raw=true "Threshold data")

 Some data are imported from the karoo user profile.
 This data is not editable, all other data can be edited within the supported values.
+From user profile you can edit some data and pushing Threshold button navigate to power threshold or hear rate threshold configuration page.
 The user's gender, weight, height and threshold data are necessary to adjust the calculations of calories burned in the activity.
 The nutritional data provides information on these calculations for different intensities.

 ### Preferences

 #### Battery saving options

+(./images/preferencesEn2.png?raw=true "Preferences")

 ##### Progress bars
 Some HkE widgets include beautiful and useful progress bars to represent data.
 Drawing these views on the screen consumes a small amount of battery, which you can save by choosing to hide them.